Fastdruid/ReCDTV/Connectors/CN9.md

 ### 3 EFFK - Pin 5 on A570
 This is connected to the MN188161 Microprocessor.
 This is for the Subcode or subchannel data
 EFM Frame clock output duty = 50%
+This is output directly from the M50423FP CD DSP
 This is ~7.35kHz while a CD is spinning and ~9.05kHz when its not.
 ### 4 SCCK - Pin 6 on A570
 This is an clock for the Subcode or subchannel data.
 Passed from the CDTV to the drive.
-Shift clock for serial subcode data output
+Shift clock for serial subcode data output.
+This is a 8 pulses at CCK frequency sync'd to EFFK.
+This is a direct input to the M50423FP CD DSP
 ### 5 SBCP - Pin 7 on A570
 This is for the Subcode or subchannel data
-Subcode Pch output Pch~Wch serial data output
+Subcode Pch output Pch~Wch serial data output.
+This is output directly from the M50423FP CD DSP Interestingly this is actually parallel "P" that is then modified by the addition of SCCK.
+Without SCCK you'll just get P
 ### 6 SCOR - Pin 8 on A570
-This is for the Subcode or subchannel data
-Subcode sync output S0+s1
+This is Subcode sync output S0+S1, it generates a signal on hitting the sync subcode at the start of every sector.
+This generates a signal every 1/75 of a second for a single speed drive.
-This triggers an level 2 interrupt every frame.
-This is essential to the cdtv.device.
+This is essential to the cdtv.device as this triggers an level 2 interrupt.
-Connected via a 74LS244 to the Controller chip
+Connected via a 74LS244 to the M50423FP CD DSP

 ### 9 C16M - Pin 11 on A570
  Feeds into LC7883M D/A Converter pin 24
  Also into LC7883M D/A Converter pin 25 via 100k resistor
- 16MHz clock.
+ 16.934MHz clock.
 ### 11 XAEN  - Pin 13 on A570
 This is connected to the MN188161 Microprocessor pin 45 (PI4) My suspicion is that this is related to the XTA "AEN" signal which (and this took a lot of hunting down) is defined as follows: